Fibrosis: Oncodesign and TiumBio sign collaboration agreement for R&D of drug candidates

-While progress has been made in understanding the mechanism of cancer and in the development of innovative therapeutic agents, despite this, the attrition rates between target discovery and drug marketing approval remains high, especially in oncology.
+While progress have been made in understanding the mechanism of cancer and in the development of innovative therapeutic agents, despite this, the attrition rates between target discovery and drug marketing approval remains high, especially in oncology.
 It is hypothesized that one of the main reason underlying this undesirable statistics is believed to be the lack of predictive power of the model systems used in the preclinical setting.
 Tumor heterogeneity is a challenge in cancer research and drug development, and It is now demonstrated that patient-derived xenograft (PDX) cancer models should clearly help to better mimic the situation of the human cancer pathologies.

 In this presentation, we will discuss how PDX and PDX-derived models should be incorporated into different stages of the drug discovery process taking example of Drug Positioning in Breast Cancer with relevant human projection.